rickbijkerk/graphql-hive/packages/libraries/cli/README.md

 ## `hive schema:fetch ACTIONID`

-fetch schema or supergraph from the Hive API
+fetch a schema, supergraph, or list of subgraphs from the Hive API

 ```
 USAGE